 Citations are used to provide bibliographical references to other documents.
-This is a regular citation [1, p.
-123].
-This is an in-text citation: Borgman [1].
-You can also cite several authors at once using both regular [see 1, p.
-123, 2, sec.
-3.2, and 3] and in-text citations: Borgman [1, p.123], Greenberg [2, sec.
-3.2], and Hàn Thé [3].
+This is a regular citation~.
+This is an in-text citation: Borgman (From Gutenberg to the global information infrastructure).
+You can also cite several authors at once using both regular~ and in-text citations: Borgman (From Gutenberg to the global information infrastructure, p.123), Greenberg ("Camel drivers and gatecrashers", sec.
+3.2), and Thành ("Micro-typographic extensions to the TEX typesetting system").